To support and integrate with the local communities and economies where we operate.

 We invest in projects that align with our core values and look for opportunities to positively impact one disadvantaged person for every Vitec employee in the communities in which we operate.

-The Production Solutions team in Costa Rica took part in a textbook donation that supported 12 students and encouraged them to consider a technical or engineering career in the future.
-The team in Costa Rica also assisted a further 12 students at the Argentina Góngora School by providing them with new school kit to enable them to continue with their primary school education.
+The Production Solutions team in Costa Rica worked with a local university to develop a ventilator in response to the pandemic for use in Costa Rican healthcare services.
+The team also took part in a textbook donation that supported 12 students and encouraged them to consider a technical or engineering career in the future, and assisted a further 12 students at the Argentina Góngora School by providing them with new school kit to enable them to continue with their primary school education.

 The Production Solutions team in Shelton, US, made virtual monetary donations to the Connecticut Food Bank, surpassing their fundraising goal to raise over $600 which allowed 52 turkeys for Thanksgiving to be purchased to support struggling families.
 The team in the US also donated gifts to the 2020 Under the Tree Project which benefits families affected by domestic violence, mental illness and addiction.